 Uzbekistan has always been part of the ancient trading route from Asia through to Europe, and is now becoming a popular destination along the incredible Silk Road.
 Traveling this route is no longer as wild and adventurous as it was back in ancient times, but there are still a few handy things to know before you go.

-Unfortunately, most of its border areas are not safe.
+Unfortunately, many of these border areas are unsafe.
 This is no surprise for the region bordering Afghanistan, but you should also exercise caution in areas bordering Tajikistan and Kyrgyzstan.
-These areas have experienced cross-border gunfire in the past, and some sections may be landmined.
+These areas have experienced cross-border gunfire, and some sections may be riddled with landmines.
 Before trying to cross any borders, check online for up-to-date information, as these borders can close without notice.

 Many border areas are also not well marked, so you should only cross at authorized border crossing points.

 There have also been incidents of inter-ethnic violence in the provinces of Osh and Jalal-Abad in Kyrgyzstan and also the Fergana Valley, so do your research to find out which areas have been marked as unsafe to visit.

 Make sure your required visas and travel permits are ready to go, as you will have to cross borders out of Uzbekistan to get to other parts of the country.
 If you are trying to get to Termez and other areas of the Surkhandarya region you will need a permit from the Ministry of Foreign Affairs in Tashkent, which takes about five days to process.

 In 2018 Uzbekistan adopted the electronic visa system, and now citizens of approximately 60 countries are eligible for an electronic visa.
 Check if you're eligible at iVisa.com.

 We asked Jo from Youchoosetheway.com to share her advice for travelers to Uzbekistan after her visit in July 2019.